Tree Stump Removal the Lazy Way

 The photo above shows the stump from my first experiment that was killed off by keeping it partially covered with a coffee can for a couple of years.
 Good things come to those who wait.

 What about copper nails?
-Do they work?
+Do they work to remove a stump?

 There is another method floating around on the Internet that entails nailing many copper nails into the tree stump.
 For those who have reported good results, the secret is to use many nails (at least four, depending on the size of the stump).